Max Neuhaus

 June 25.
 Concert of Dance No. 8.
 Judson Memorial Church.
 Ensemble: MN, Malcolm Goldstein, Dick Higgins, Norma Marder, Elizabeth Munro, Arlene Rothlein, Beverly Schmidt, Vincent Wright, James Tenney.
 Work(s): Philip Corner, Flares: A Happening (1963).
 Program: Judith Dunn, Speedlimit (1963); Arlene Rothlein, Another Letter to the Sun (for Charles Ives).
 See Judson Memorial Church Archive, Series A: Arts, Subseries 2: Judson Dance Theater, Box 2, Folder 39

-On June 25, 1963, Max Neuhaus participated in Concert of Dance No. 8 at the Judson Memorial Church in New York City, a pivotal site for the postmodern dance and "Happenings" movement [13].
+On June 25, 1963, Max Neuhaus participated in Concert of Dance No. 8 at the Judson Memorial Church, a landmark event in the history of postmodern dance and the New York avant-garde.

-- This performance featured an extraordinary cross-section of the 1963 avant-garde, including composers James Tenney and Malcolm Goldstein, Fluxus co-founder Dick Higgins, and dancers Arlene Rothlein and Beverly Schmidt [13].
+A "who's who" of the 1963 scene, including James Tenney, Malcolm Goldstein, and Fluxus founder Dick Higgins, alongside dancers like Arlene Rothlein and Beverly Schmidt.